paveloom/paveloom.dev/content/notes/The_Legend_of_Zelda_A_Link_Between_Worlds/Azahar.md

 ## Gotchas

-### Fullscreen

-It might be necessary to focus the game window twice on GNOME (once through Alt-Tab select, then again by pressing Super twice, then F4 to unpause).

 ### StreetPass

 **Do not** talk to Gramps in the game and **do not** enable the StreetPass.
 Otherwise, you will not be able to load the save file anymore!